-If you're just in the getting started phase, and want some inspiration - we put together a list of the most inspirational stories that are making at least $100k/year.
+If you're just in the 'getting started phase' and want some inspiration, we put together a list of the most inspirational founders that are making at least $100k/year.

 These businesses have grown because of their unique ideas and approach to launching and marketing - each story is worth a read to inspire you for your own business as they all talk about: